rocky-linux/documentation/docs/guides/apache_hardened_webserver/index.md

-# Introduction
+# Apache Hardened Webserver

-## Prerequisites And Assumptions
+## Prerequisites and Assumptions

-* A Rocky Linux Web Server running Apache
+* A Rocky Linux web server running Apache
 * A heavy comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties
-* A comfort level with a command line editor (our examples use _vi_, but you can substitute in your favorite editor)
+* A comfort level with a command line editor (our examples use _vi_ which will usually invoke the _vim_ editor, but you can substitute your favorite editor)
-* Assumes an _iptables_ firewall, rather than _firewalld_ or hardware firewall.
+* Assumes an _iptables_ firewall, rather than _firewalld_ or a hardware firewall.
-* Assumes the use of a hardware firewall that our trusted devices will sit behind.
+* Assumes the use of a gateway hardware firewall that our trusted devices will sit behind.
 * Assumes a public IP address directly applied to the web server.
 We are substituting a private IP address for all of our examples.

-# Introduction
+## Introduction

-Whether you are hosting multiple web sites for customers or a single, very important, web site for your business, hardening your web server will give you peace of mind, at the expense of a little more up-front work for the administrator.
+Whether you are hosting multiple websites for customers, or a single, very important, website for your business, hardening your web server will give you peace of mind, at the expense of a little more up-front work for the administrator.

 With multiple web sites uploaded by your customers, you can pretty much be guaranteed that one of them will upload a Content Management System (CMS) with the possibility of vulnerabilities.
 Most customers are focused on ease of use, not security, and what happens is that updating their own CMS becomes a process that falls out of their priority list altogether.